• Skip to primary navigation

 OCD/Intrusive Thoughts and expecting bad things to happen

-Expecting bad things to happen in relation to yourself
+Expecting bad things to happen to yourself

 • You might get sick or injure yourself